brennanbutler01/cs6750-hci/week-5/mackenzie-ch2.md

 ### Memory
 Information storage, retention, recall.

-Long term memory - experiences from days or decades ago.
+Long-term memory—experiences from days or decades ago.

-Memory, like a computer, is split into a declarative/explicit information about events in time/objects in external world, and an implicit/procedural area that stores information about how to use objects and do things.
+Memory, like a computer,
+is split into declarative/explicit information about events in time/objects in the external world, and an implicit/procedural area that stores information about how to use objects and do things.

 Within the long-term memory, there is an area for short-term memory and working-memory.

-Working-memory: immediately available for access, but is small (only about 7 units).
+Working-memory: immediately available for access, but is small (only about seven units).

 ## Language
 Language is available to most humans.
 Speech without effort.
 Writing is more recent.

-Study language through corpus of text created.
+Study language through corpus of the text created.

 ### Redundancy in Language
-reduce redundancy for better understanding, but humans are good at filling in the gaps in native language.
+Reduce redundancy for better understanding, but humans are good at filling in the gaps in native language.
 We use what we inherently know.

 ### Entropy in Language
 Entropy is uncertainty about forthcoming letters, words, phrases, ideas.